 - Jennifer Schnabel, English Subject Librarian, is available to discuss library instruction options for departmental courses 3000-level and above.

 - For library support of the First- and Second-Year Writing Programs, please see the course guides under Research Resources.
-Additional support, including instructor resources for the Libraries’ open textbook, Choosing and Using Academic Sources, are available at the library's Instructional Materials and Lessons page.
+Additional support, including instructor resources for the Libraries’ open textbook, Choosing and Using Academic Sources, are available at the library's Instructor Resources at University Libraries page.

 - For Rare Books & Manuscripts instruction requests, please contact Jolie Braun, Curator of Modern Manuscripts or Dr. Eric Johnson, Curator of Thompson Special Collections.